Cavalier King Charles Spaniel

 They were literally born to sit in your lap, and these dogs are blessed with one of the most affable personalities in all of dogdom.
 They get along great with dogs of all sizes, can easily learn to live comfortably with cats, love playing with children, and are just as comfortable lying on the couch with seniors.

-One of the things that makes the Cavalier King Charles such a great family dog, is their ludicrous level of adaptability.
-Spaniels at heart, they love to run and play and will do well with games of fetch or chase, as well as obedience, agility, and field competitions.
-However, for more sedentary owners or seniors with mobility issues, the Cavalier is every bit as happy to blow all that off and live the life of a couch potato.
-This does, however, put the onus on their owner to adjust the Cavalier’s food intake to match the kind of family dog they want him to be.
-Cavaliers can and will put on too much weight if you let them, so adjusting the calorie levels for dogs who aren’t going to be running around as much will help keep them healthy and happy.
+One of the things that makes the Cavalier King Charles such a great family dog is their ludicrous level of adaptability.
+Spaniels at heart, they love to run and play and will do well with games of fetch or chase, as well as in obedience, agility, and field competitions.
+However, for more sedentary owners, seniors, or people with mobility issues, the Cavalier is every bit as happy to blow all that off and live the life of a couch potato.
+(This does, however, put the onus on their owner to adjust the Cavalier's food intake to match the kind of family dog they want him to be.
+Cavaliers can and will put on too much weight if you let them, so adjusting the calorie levels for dogs who aren't going to be running around as much will help keep them healthy and happy.)

 One potential drawback to a dog this strongly disposed to being in your lap and at your heel: They do not do well when left alone for long stretches of time.
-Having another dog playmate can help, but ultimately, these little spaniels are all about you.
-If you can’t be around them the bulk of the time, you might find your Cavalier exhibiting some separation anxiety, which will most commonly manifest itself as nervous barking or destructive behavior.
+Having another doggy playmate can help, but ultimately, these little spaniels are all about you.
+If you can't be around them the bulk of the time, you might find your Cavalier exhibiting some separation anxiety, which will most commonly manifest itself as nervous barking.

 As far as family settings go, these little buddies are ready for it all.
-They will happily play with children all day long, though smaller kids should be supervised, because the Cavalier King Charles is small enough to get accidentally hurt fairly easily.
+They will happily play with children all day long, though smaller kids should be supervised—the Cavalier King Charles is small enough to get accidentally hurt fairly easily.

-They’re also more than happy to serve as lap dogs and rest quietly on the couch with older owners, killing the day as a close, quiet companion.
-In fact, the Cavalier King Charles does so well as a couch dog, they also make exceptional therapy animals for senior homes, hospitals, and hospices.
-As one might expect from all of the above, they are excellent choices for first-time pet owners, as they have almost zero needs or expectations, outside of wanting your love as often as they can get it.
+They're also more than happy to serve as lapdogs and rest quietly on the couch with older owners, killing the day as a close, quiet companion.
+In fact, the Cavalier King Charles does so well as a couch dog, he also makes an exceptional therapy animal for senior homes, hospitals, and hospices, according to the Cavalier King Charles Spaniel Club (CKCSC).
+They are excellent choices for first-time pet owners, as they have almost zero expectations outside of wanting your love.

-The Cavalier King Charles spaniel’s coat is going to need some regular brushing, probably twice or three times a week, as they are fairly regular shedders.
-But the good news on that front is that their hair stops growing fairly quickly, and the standard care for a Cavalier King Charles doesn’t involve trimmings!
+The Cavalier King Charles spaniel's coat needs regular brushing, probably twice or three times a week, as they are fairly regular shedders.
+But the good news is that their hair stops growing fairly quickly, and the standard care for a Cavalier King Charles doesn't involve trimmings!
 Just brush them regularly to keep their coats from matting and to pull out the loose hair, give them a bath as needed, and they should be good to go.

-Yeah, so there’s always got to be a little bitter in the batter, right?
+There's always got to be a little bitter in the batter, right?
 Here it comes: The Cavalier King Charles spaniel has a number of health concerns.
 Not all of them are severe or life-threatening, but several of them are absolutely rampant throughout the breed.
-In short, if you have a Cavalier King Charles, it almost certainly has one or more of the following issues.
+In short, if you have a Cavalier King Charles, he almost certainly has one or more of the following issues.

 First up, there's mitral valve disease.
 This is a heart condition that results in the weakening of valves and can lead to heart murmurs.
 Those murmurs can worsen as the dog ages, ultimately leading to heart failure.
 Mitral valve disease is polygenic (it is affected by more than one gene), which means that every Cavalier, regardless of place of birth or bloodline, is susceptible.
 A survey conducted by the Kennel Club found that mitral valve disease was prevalent in nearly 100 percent of the dogs tested, and that it was the cause of death for nearly 43 percent of Cavaliers.
 Mitral valve disease is a degenerative condition, so as the dogs age, symptoms can become more pronounced.
 Statistically, roughly 50 percent of Cavaliers will show symptoms by the age of five, and by age 10 virtually all Cavaliers will have a heart murmur of some type.

-SM can present at any age, but in nearly 85 percent of cases, symptoms show between the ages of six months and four years.
-While SM can cause a Cavalier a great deal of pain in the most extreme cases, it can be corrected with surgery, with the majority of dogs going on to normal lifespans.
+SM can present at any age, but in nearly 85 percent of cases, symptoms show up between the ages of six months and four years.
+While SM can cause a Cavalier a great deal of pain in the most extreme cases, it can be corrected with surgery and the majority of dogs going on to normal lifespans.

-“Surgeons can redirect that fluid through a tube inserted underneath the skin of the neck and redirect it into the stomach,” Beck explains.
-“Those dogs have a great health prognosis moving forward.”
+"Surgeons can redirect that fluid through a tube inserted underneath the skin of the neck and redirect it into the stomach," Beck says.
+"Those dogs have a great health prognosis moving forward."

-Toy spaniels were remarkably popular in the Old World going back at least to the 17th century.
+Toy spaniels were remarkably popular in the Old World, going back at least to the 16th century, according to the CKCSC.
 It was at that time that King Charles I and his son King Charles II both took particular fancy to a black-and-tan toy spaniel that was eventually named after them.
-Over the ensuing two centuries, the King Charles spaniel was crossbred with Asian toys, most notably pugs and Japanese Chin, resulting in a more domed head and a flatter face.
+Over the ensuing two centuries, the King Charles spaniel was crossbred with Asian toy breeds, most notably pugs and Japanese chin, resulting in a more domed head and a flatter face.
 The breed became what is today known as the English toy spaniel (or, in the United Kingdom, the King Charles spaniel).

-In the 1920s, dog breeders began having a revived interest in the “old style” Charles spaniels, and in 1926 an American breeder named Roswell Eldridge offered a cash prize of £25 to British breeders who could produce “Old World type toy spaniels,” with flatter heads, longer faces, and slightly larger size.
-The prospect of prize money drove breeders to revive the old style.
-These dogs were dubbed Cavalier King Charles spaniels.
+In the 1920s, dog breeders began having a revived interest in the "old style" Charles spaniels, and in 1926 an American breeder named Roswell Eldridge offered a cash prize of £25 to British breeders who could produce toy spaniels "seen in King Charles II's reign" with flatter heads, longer faces, and slightly larger size, according to the CKCSC.
+The prospect of prize money drove breeders to revive the old style and these dogs were dubbed Cavalier King Charles spaniels.
 The first Cavalier Club was formed in 1928, and the dogs steadily gained in popularity.